 (A) Materials used in the drilling process shall meet the following requirements:

-(1) Materials that are in contact with ground water shall be free of matter that may adversely affect the aquifer or water pumped from the well and shall not support microbiological growth.
+(2) Materials that are in contact with ground water shall be free of matter that may adversely affect the aquifer or water pumped from the well and shall not promote microbiological growth.

-(2) All drilling fluids, additives, lubricants shall meet ANSI/NSF standards 60, 61, or be of food grade quality and shall not be discharged to surface water.
+(3) All drilling fluids, additives, and lubricants shall meet NSF 60-2016, NSF 61-2016 or be of food grade quality and shall not be discharged to surface water.
 Drilling fluids or additives that contain guar gum or other biodegradable organic materials shall not be used during the drilling of a well.

-(3) Water that is used for drilling purposes, other than water from the well itself, shall be water from an approved private or public water system and shall be conveyed in containers that are clean and capable of being maintained in a clean condition.
+(4) Water that is used for drilling purposes, other than water from the well itself, shall be water from an approved private or public water system and shall be conveyed in containers that are clean and capable of being maintained in a clean condition.
 Surface water shall not be used for drilling purposes unless it is obtained from a public water supply.
 Storage tanks used to haul water for drilling shall be periodically disinfected by the registered contractor.
+Private water systems which are used to provide water for drilling purposes shall be subject to the annual water sampling and reporting requirements of paragraph (DD) of rule 3701-28-03 of the Administrative Code.

-(4) Drilling cuttings shall not be discharged into a well pit, other wells, surface water, or placed into the annular space of a well.
+(5) Drilling cuttings shall not be discharged into a well pit, other wells, surface water, or surface water conveyance or placed into the annular space of a well.

 (B) Materials used in the construction of wells shall meet the following requirements: